Our vaginas are hosts to a microecosystem of billions of microbes which are referred to as the vaginal microbiome.

 - If you are experiencing gynaecological changes around the menopause talk to your doctor or pharmacist about vaginal oestrogen.
 Many women find that the frequency of infections increases during perimenopause and menopause.
 This is because oestrogen plays an important role in maintaining the vaginal mucosa and vaginal lubrication.
 A drop in oestrogen and the resultant gynaecological changes results in a drop in lactobacillus and a rise in pH allowing unhealthy microorganisms to flourish.

 - Try our daily, oral probiotic, Ultimate V. This is an award winning and patented blend of vaginal Lactobacillus strains that are scientifically proven to reach the vagina.
 It is important to understand that there are different strains of healthy bacteria and they may offer different functions within the body.
 Lactobacillus strains that are important in skin or gut health will be different to strains that predominate in a healthy vaginal microbiota.
-Perfect V contains 4 Lactobacillus key to a healthy vaginal microbiome****:
+Ultimate V contains 4 Lactobacillus key to a healthy vaginal microbiome****:

 Lactobacillus crispatus LBV88